Skip to main content

 Q: Any areas/suburbs you’d recommend for expats to live in?

-A: It depends what you want.
+A: It depends on what you want.
 The areas of Munich with (seemingly) the most restaurants and pubs are Schwabing and Glockenbach, both of which are also very central.
 I live in an area called the Au, which is also very central, right near the Isar, the main river.
 The Au is quieter than Glockenbach, but only a 10-minute walk away.

 Meeting people and making friends